Digital-Media/HagenbergThesis/dev/ctan/hagenberg-thesis/README.md

 # The `hagenberg-thesis` Package

 A collection of modern LaTeX classes, style files and example documents for authoring Bachelor, Master or Diploma theses and related academic manuscripts in English and German.
 Includes a comprehensive tutorial (in German) with detailed instructions and authoring guidelines.
+For additional information and examples visit the main repository on GitHub.

 ## Package information

-### Version: 2020/10/29
+### Version: 2020/10/30

 ### Authors:
 W. Burger, W. Hochleitner